maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## What is streaming?
 I'm not entirely sure of all the details of [streaming mode](https://www.lego.com/en-us/service/help/products/themes-sets/lego-mindstorms-robot-inventor/coding-with-the-lego-mindstorms-robot-inventor-app-408100000020946).

-- The program you’re creating is not stored in a slot on the hub as is with download mode.
+- The program you’re creating is not stored in a slot on the hub as it is with download mode.
 - Instead, the PC maintains a connection with the hub, and the instructions will stream to the hub as they are executed.
 - You can make "live" changes in your program (see figure).
-- Streaming is faster.
 - Remote control (pane in Mindstorms app, or Game controller) requires streaming mode.
 - Somehow, showing the monitor does not require streaming mode.
 - Also, sound via PC does not require streaming mode.